ZEP955698/COMP90089/README.md

-# Osteoporosis Prediction in ICU Patients using Machine Learning
+# Osteoporosis Prediction in Hospitalised Patients using Machine Learning

-This project aims to develop a supervised machine learning model to predict osteoporosis risk in ICU patients, leveraging patient data related to Parathyroid Hormone (PTH) levels and urinary calcium-to-creatinine ratio (CCR).
+This project aims to develop a supervised machine learning model to predict osteoporosis risk in hospitalised patients, leveraging patient data related to Parathyroid Hormone (PTH) levels and urinary calcium-to-creatinine ratio (CCR).
 By identifying high-risk individuals early, this model can assist medical professionals in implementing timely interventions and personalized care.

 ## Project Structure